talwrii/kitty-plotnine/README.md

 I could not find any other command-line plotting tools aimed at the graphics terminal protocol.
 There are many command-line libraries to produce this output.
 I am using
 [matplotlib-backend-kitty](https://github.com/jktr/matplotlib-backend-kitty), [kitcat](https://github.com/mil-ad/kitcat) is an alternative for Python.
 It would be comparatively simple to produce an image of plot in any language and render it with one of kitty's image programs such as [icat](https://sw.kovidgoyal.net/kitty/kittens/icat/) or [timg](https://github.com/hzeller/timg).

 There are other approaches to rendering graphics within the terminal than the graphics terminal protocol, but these are of a lower resolution.
 These tend to use characters to represent graphical components.
-One such exapmle is the [sixel](https://github.com/saitoha/libsixel) library.
+One such example is the [sixel](https://github.com/saitoha/libsixel) library.

-There are other tools that can be run from the command-line and plot in another window. [gnuplot](https://jasonmurray.org/posts/2020/basicgnuplot/) can plot from the command-line (rendering in an X) but the syntax is not terribly succinct. [sparklines](https://github.com/deeplook/sparklines) with produce a spark-line, these are very succinct plots that are good at showing the rate of change.
+There are other tools that can be run from the command-line and plot in another window. [gnuplot](https://jasonmurray.org/posts/2020/basicgnuplot/) can plot from the command-line (rendering in a GUI window ) but the syntax is not terribly succinct nor easy to remember.  [sparklines](https://github.com/deeplook/sparklines) with produce a spark-line, these are very succinct plots that are good at showing the rate of change.

 # Attribution
 This tool is a thin wrapper around the [plotnine](https://plotnine.org/) library and [matplotlib-backend-kitty](https://github.com/jktr/matplotlib-backend-kitty) libraries.
-Plotnine is turn a reimplementation of [ggplot2](https://github.com/tidyverse/ggplot2) which was influenced by the somewhat philosophical book a [Grammar of Graphics](https://link.springer.com/book/10.1007/0-387-28695-0).
-The existence of this tool is dependent on the Terminal graphics protocol which was pioneered by [kitty](https://github.com/kovidgoyal/kitty) as in improvement to sixel based libraries.
+Plotnine is turn a reimplementation of [ggplot2](https://github.com/tidyverse/ggplot2) which was influenced by the somewhat philosophical book [A Grammar of Graphics](https://link.springer.com/book/10.1007/0-387-28695-0).
+The existence of this tool is dependent on the Terminal Graphics Protocol which was pioneered by [kitty](https://github.com/kovidgoyal/kitty) as in improvement to sixel-based libraries.

 # Usage 🐶😺😸😹😻😼😽😾🐱
 Make sure your terminal supports the [terminal graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).
 If you are using tmux (and potentially other terminal multiplexers) you need to use a terminal which supports "unicode placeholder characters".
 At the time of writing the only usable terminal emulator seems to be kitty (ghostty supports this feature - but should not be used).
 If you are not using a terminal multiplexer and of kitty, wezterm or konsole would work (or ghostty - which you shoiuld not use).